Some projects are simple enough to qualify for express permits.

 What is an express permit?

-A residential express permit is issued when the scope of work doesn’t change the home’s footprint, doesn’t require demolition of walls, or doesn’t require any electrical or plumbing work.
+A residential express permit is issued when the scope of work doesn’t change the home’s footprint and doesn’t require demolition of walls.

 Can I get an express permit?

-Small changes to your home, like replacing a drafty old window with one that is energy efficient, can qualify for an express permit.
+Small changes to your home, like replacing a window, can qualify for an express permit.
 Applying for an express permit will help make sure these changes are done safely.

 You can get an express permit if your project is simple and similar to projects in the list below: